 EDIT/TLDR: I guess the gist of what I'm interested in is if anyone knows how to customize the home share.
 I'm currently doing so from a non-standard/supported approach but would like to be able to set my own options on the home share in afpd.conf and the FreeNAS UI doesn't seem to provide a way to do this.

-#12 Updated by Bonnie Follweiler almost 3 years ago
+#12 Updated by Bonnie Follweiler about 3 years ago

 - File Screen Shot 2017-10-18 at 11.48.27 AM.png Screen Shot 2017-10-18 at 11.48.27 AM.png added